 Is Big Time Gaming still going strong?
 Is Yggdrasil Gaming still crawling in the dirt?
-Is NetEnt doing as bad as everyone claims they are?
+Is NetEnt doing as bad as everyone claim they are?
 Let’s find out!

 After enjoying a whole month on the throne, Big Time Gaming has now been overthrown by Play’n GO, taking back the first position once again.
-Since last checkup at the beginning of April, both providers have had another half a million spins added to their stats and both actually dropping in RTP – Big Time Gaming with -0.67%, and Play’n GO with -0.27%.
+Since last checkup at the beginning of April, both providers have had another half a million spins added to their stats and both actually dropping in RTP; Big Time Gaming by -0.67%, and Play’n GO by -0.27%.
 This was the only shift in position on the chart during the month.

-Yggdrasil Gaming is still by far the worst performing provider and remains blacklisted on Bigwinboard.
+Yggdrasil Gaming, meanwhile, is still by far the worst performing provider at the time of writing.
 In fact, the RTP has dropped once again, going from a horrible 91.73% RTP to 91.54%.
-Despite a little less than 2 million spins collected, these numbers are quite shocking and could help explain the lack of Yggdrasil slots amongst the big win videos being uploaded to Youtube.
+Although calculated with only 2 million spins, these numbers are quite shocking and could help explain the lack of Yggdrasil slots among the big win videos being uploaded to Youtube.
 Yggdrasil Gaming is the strongest provider when it comes to visuals and entertainment, but it seems their mathematicians are trying to pull a fast one on us.

 But as it turns out, Yggdrasil are not the only ones with bad numbers.
 Quickspin is another provider that has fallen from grace since the last checkup and now currently has a 91.94% RTP.
 Since there has only been 800k spins collected on Quickspin slots however, they are not yet placed on the actual performance list.
 We are not surprised to see these numbers unfortunately, as Quickspin’s latest releases have been low potential and hard to stay ahead on.
 We really like the provider though and hope that their upcoming title Dwarfs Gone Wild will give them a boost.